Solar Livestock Waterers vs Frostfree Nosepumps

 Providing reliable access to higher quality water results in better yields from your herd.

 - A livestock water pump that improves herd health:

 Keeping your livestock (and their contaminants) out of their water source improves animal heath.

 - A livestock water pump that saves you money:

 You’ll have no monthly power bills, no upkeep of electrical components, no batteries to maintain, no generator expense, and no fuel costs; you can literally water your herd for free.

 - A livestock water pump that saves you time:

 No more hauling, pumping, or carrying water, no chopping ice, or thawing water bowls.
 Your livestock work for you, instead of you doing all of the work for your livestock.

 - A livestock water pump that helps save the environment:

 Keeping livestock out of natural waterways and dugouts not only keeps these sources cleaner, but allows for re-establishment of vegetation in surrounding areas, which will in turn reduce erosion and help filter run off.
-The Frostfree Nosepump qualifies for a number of environmental programs such as Growing Forward 2.
+The Frostfree Nosepump qualifies for a number of environmental programs and grants.
 We continue to work with organizations like Alberta Environment and the National Resources Conservation Service.